p4grich/turingpi/README.md

   review files here: roles/bootstrap-core/templates/ and roles/bootstrap-core/files/

-  See user-data for prepopulating the deployment ssh keys.
+  See user-data for repopulating the deployment ssh keys.

 ## Ansible inventory: